Many online ads marketers will say not to use Facebook Post boosting because it wastes money. Well, I disagree.

-Cost per Result = tells you how much you had to spend to get a result – likes, event response, clicks on a message, link clicks, video views, whatever you set up your ad result to be (this is determined by ad type).
+Cost per Result = how much you had to spend to get a result – likes, event response, clicks on a message, link clicks, video views, whatever you set up your ad result to be (this is determined by ad type).

 Relevance = How relevant this ad was to the people who clicked on it.
 This is determined by algorithms, but if this number is low, it’s because you are getting clicks but not conversions which means you aren’t convincing people enough to take action (the result you chose for your ad – likes, event responses, messages, link clicks are the actions you want people to take).